TheWinRaRs/Writeups/RACTF/Forensics/Dimensionless_loading.md

 # Dimensionless Loading
-##  Misc

 We're given a PNG with the width and height fields set to 0.

 However, the original CRC is intact.

 The CRC is a unique value used to check for the integrity of the preceeding chunk, similar to a hash funciton.

 Because of this, we can 'crack' the original dimensions with this:
 ```py
 from zlib import crc32
 from pwn import p32